 How do you get addicted to opioids?

-When opioids are prescribed for pain relief they are generally safe, if taken for a short time and only as prescribed by a doctor, but if taken for extended periods and misused; not taken in accordance with the prescription, regular use can lead to dependence, tolerance, addiction, overdose and death.
+When opioids are prescribed for pain relief, they are generally safe if taken for a short time and only as prescribed by a doctor, but if taken for extended periods and misused; not taken per the prescription, regular use can lead to dependence, tolerance, addiction, overdose, and death.
 Because of the possible euphoric effect opioids can produce, they are easily misused.

-Many people ask; how long does it take to get addicted to opiates?
-Everyone is different, many factors can have a bearing on how long it takes to form an addiction.
-With repetitive and excessive use it does not take very long to develop a dependence.
-In a matter of just a few continuous days of using heroin some withdrawal symptoms may be experienced upon stopping the use of the drug.
+Many people ask, how long does it take to get addicted to opiates?
+Everyone is different; many factors can bear on how long it takes to form an addiction.
+With repetitive and excessive use, it does not take very long to develop a dependence.
+In just a few continuous days of using heroin, some withdrawal symptoms may be experienced upon stopping the use of the drug.

-When using opioids to experience euphoria, to get “high,” addiction can develop in a short time.
-The use of other substances like alcohol and a person’s predisposition to addiction can cause a more rapid development of dependence and addiction.
+When using opioids to experience euphoria, to get “high,” addiction can develop quickly.
+The use of other substances like alcohol and a person’s predisposition to addiction can cause more rapid development of dependence and addiction.

 We hear about the opioid “epidemic,” but how many people actually are addicted to opioids?
-According to the CDC, 91 people die every day in the U.S. from opioid overdose.
+According to the CDC, 91 people die every day in the U.S. from an opioid overdose.
 The numbers for opioid misuse in 2016 for people ages 12 or older in our country are just as staggering; 11.8 million, 4.4% of the population, based on a SAMHSA study.
 These opioid epidemic statistics are also probably somewhat underreported, as people often are in denial and hide their addiction until it becomes very progressed.
 Which are the worst states for opioid addiction?
 According to a recent study by WalletHub, Washington DC has the worst drug problem in the country.
-After DC, Vermont, Colorado, Delaware, Rhode Island, Oregon, Connecticut, Arizona, Massachusetts and Michigan follow in ranking as the top 10 States with the worst drug problem.
-The same study found West Virginia to have the highest number of opioid overdose deaths in the country per capita, with New Hampshire, Kentucky, Ohio and Rhode Island following, and Alabama to have the most opioid prescriptions per 100 people.
-With these opioid addiction statistics it is clear that opioid addiction treatment needs to be a priority in the US.
-New and stronger regulations for the prescribing of opioids need to be put in place and less addictive means of pain control and management need to be developed, in addition to better access to treatment and cracking down on illegal trafficking of opioids.
+After DC, Vermont, Colorado, Delaware, Rhode Island, Oregon, Connecticut, Arizona, Massachusetts, and Michigan follow in ranking as the top 10 states with the worst drug problem.
+The same study found West Virginia to have the highest number of opioid overdose deaths in the country per capita, with New Hampshire, Kentucky, Ohio, Rhode Island following, and Alabama having the most opioid prescriptions 100 people.
+With these opioid addiction statistics, it is clear that opioid addiction treatment needs to be a priority in the US.
+New and stronger regulations for prescribing opioids need to be put in place, and less addictive means of pain control and management need to be developed, in addition to better access to treatment and cracking down on illegal trafficking of opioids.

-After completing IOP, continued, stepped-down, out-patient treatment should continue until the recovering addict has established a strong base for their recovery and a positive network of support.
-A continuous and comprehensive program of recovery that gradually transitions from one level of care to the next, as seamlessly as possible, along with continuous 12 Step involvement, builds a strong and stable sobriety that is less likely to succumb to relapse.
+After completing IOP, continued, stepped-down, out-patient treatment should continue until the recovering addict has established a strong base for their recovery and a positive support network.
+A continuous and comprehensive program of recovery that gradually transitions from one level of care to the next, as seamlessly as possible, along with continuous 12 Step involvement, builds strong and stable sobriety that is less likely to succumb to relapse.

 How can you help an opioid addict?